Diners Club International: Malaysia and Singapore

-the Philippines
+Philippines

-On 8 October 1980, Diners Club entered into an exclusive franchise with Security Bank as exclusive franchisee of Diners Club in the Philippines through Security Diners International Corporation.
+In October 1980, Diners Club entered into an exclusive franchise with Security Bank as exclusive franchisee of Diners Club in the Philippines through Security Diners International Corporation.
 In 2003, Security Diners International Corporation was renamed into SB Cards Corporation, as the bank diversified its product offering and entered into an agreement to carry Mastercard, alongside its Diners Club cards.

-Security Bank renewed its network participation agreement with Diners Club on 9 October 2013 which aimed to provide world class benefits of Diners Club in the Philippines through SBC.
+Security Bank renewed its network participation agreement with Diners Club in October 2013 which aimed to provide world class benefits of Diners Club in the Philippines through SBC.
 Turn of events suddenly changed the course of history in June 2016, Security Bank through its credit card division SB Cards Corporation sold Diners Club's exclusive rights in the Philippines to competitor and Philippines' leading banking conglomerate, BDO Unibank and in October of the same year, Diners Club International announced that they signed a deal with BDO Unibank to become the exclusive provider of the Diners Club in the Philippines.
 Security Bank at the time offered three tier cards: Blue (Classic), Platinum (named International), and Black (named Premiere).
 At present, BDO offers Platinum (International), and Black (Premiere) cards.